 Distributed storage

 The distributed storage layer allows users to access, process and share their data.
 It is based on VOSpace IVOA service [R1] and on a data transfer service.
-CANFAR provides also a FUSE [R7] VOSpace implementation to allow users to mount their VOspace on virtual machines
+CANFAR provides also a FUSE [R7] VOSpace implementation to allow users to mount their VOspace on virtual machines.

 The VOSpace service